 At last, the kite keeled over to the left during a strong gust, as one of the corner ties started to give way.
 I quickly let out line to slow down the impact, and no extra damage was done.

 Oddly, the diagonal spars flexed back and forth near the leading edge of the kite while it was still quite high and under a lot of tension.
 This tells me that bridle attachment points need to be added between the leading edge and the horizontal spar.
-Let's see—this design is going to end up with a 6-point bridle!
-That's 2 each on every spar.
+Let's see—this design might end up with a 6-leg bridle!
+That's two each on every spar.